yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 These are straightforward: when one of these transaction commits, a single Raft log entry is produced containing all of that transaction's writes and its commit time.
 This entry in turn is used to generate part of a batch of changes when the poller requests changes.

-Upon receiving the changes, the poller examines each write to see what key it writes to in order to determine which target tablet covers that part of the table then forwards the writes to the appropriate tablets.
-The commit times of the writes are preserved and the writes are marked as _external_, which prevents them from being further replicated by xCluster, including back in bidirectional cases.
+Upon receiving the changes, the poller examines each write to see what key it writes to in order to determine which target tablet covers that part of the table.
+The poller then forwards the writes to the appropriate tablets.
+The commit times of the writes are preserved and the writes are marked as _external_, which prevents them from being further replicated by xCluster, whether onwards to an additional cluster or back to the cluster they came from in bidirectional cases.

 ### Distributed transactions